lesarx/pdsnd_github/README.md

-### Date created
+### Date created: 10 November 2020
-Include the date you created this project and README file.

-### Project Title
+### Project Title: lesarx Version Control Project
-Replace the Project Title

-### Description
-Describe what your project is about and what it does
+### Description: This Version Control Project is part of the Udacity Course Programming for Data Science with Python.
+This project is the last assignment for the Version Control module of the course to master GitHub and remote repos.

-### Files used
+### Files used: README, Copy of Git Commands Documentation
-Include the files used

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+### Credits: Copy of Git Commands Documentation (for assignment template), coursework notes